|About MacRae, Stover & Others

 MacRae is not a particularly common name on Lewis.
 It probably came to the island with the MacKenzies of Kintail when they took over from the old MacLeod chiefs in the late 1590s.
 At that time MacRaes were employed by the MacKenzies as 'bodyguards' and 'keepers of the peace'.

-The earliest known ancestors of our family are Donald MacRae and his wife Kirsty (family name unknown).
-They were born in the mid- 1700s.
+The earliest known ancestors of our family are Donald MacRae and his wife Kirsty.
+Kirsty's family name is unknown.
+They were born in the mid-1700s.
 They came from the villages of Gress and Vatisker.
 The couple had at least one child.
 His name was John MacRae.

 Born in 1778, John was the first to acquire the croft (farming homestead) at 33 Back and the associated croft at 34 Back.
 These two crofts are still owned by MacRae family members today.
 Locally, this John MacRae is referred to as 'Old John'.
-He married Margaret MacIver who was born in 1779.
-The couple had eight children.
+He married Margaret MacIver.
+Margaret was born in 1779.
+The couple had eight children together.
 John died in 1858.
 Margaret died in 1865.

 Although several members of our MacRae family still reside on Lewis, the great majority are spread around the world, from New Zealand to New Brunswick, from Texas to Toronto.